Skip to main content

 • character development

-• “The deflection mindset is further baked into all aspects of the game, including character design -- and Deflector might have some of the most interesting character classes in recent memory.”
+• “The deflection mindset is further baked into all aspects of the game, including character design -- and deflector might have some of the most interesting character classes in recent memory.”

-• “Highly recommend to anyone who enjoys a good roguelike or dungeon crawler, smooth and satisfying combat, good visuals, fantastic soundtrack, great character design, unique mechanics, responsive devs, I can't wait to see what else this game has coming in the future.”
+• “Highly recommend to anyone who enjoys a good roguelike or dungeon crawler, smooth and satisfying combat, good visuals, fantastic soundtrack, great character design, unique mechanics, responsive developers.
+I can't wait to see what else this game has coming in the future.”

 • humor